Student Involvement Fair Organization Support

 Student organizations must pre-register for the Fair and be in Active or Pending status to be eligible to participate.

-- Get to work on your booth.
-Follow step-by-step instructions to set up your booth.
+- Get to work on your virtual booth.
+Follow step-by-step instructions to set up your virtual booth.

-- Determine booth officers.
-Officers have full access to all booth features - staffing the booth, uploading information, chatting with attendees, and exporting attendee information.
+- Determine booth officers for the virtual fair.
+Officers have full access to all booth features - staffing the booth, providing information, chatting with attendees, and exporting attendee information.
 Officers also have the ability to navigate as attendees during the fair.

 - Update shareable organization information.
-Ensure your organization is ready to connect with interested students by updating any external platforms (Student Org Directory listing, social media, websites, etc).
+Ensure your organization is ready to connect with interested students by updating any external platforms (Student Org Directory listing, social media, websites, etc) and providing it in-person or in the virtual fair.

 - Enjoy the Fair!
-When you're ready, make sure to select to Activate Booth in order for it to show up in the fair.
-View the post-Fair suggestions list below for support on how to maximize use of the features and roll into the year successfully.
+Make sure to show up early so you can get your booth set up in time for attendees to experience it!
+Check-in and set up will begin at 2 p.m.
+Organization leaders will receive an email confirmation with check-in instructions.
+When you're ready for your virtual booth to open, make sure to select to Activate Booth in Campus Groups in order for it to show up in the fair.
+View the post-fair suggestions list below for support on how to maximize the use of the virtual features and roll into the year successfully.

 - Export information and contact potential members after the fair.
-Check out the step-by-step instructions for Student Organization Involvement Fair Contact Export to generate a report of people who indicated interest in your organization during the fair.
+Check out the step-by-step instructions for Student Organization Involvement Fair Contact Export to generate a report of people who indicated an interest in your organization during the virtual fair.
+The virtual platform will remain open throughout the semester until October 31, which means people may decide to reach out to you after the in-person event.
+Be prepared to check the virtual platform occassionally throughout the semester.

 By adding many different types of information and materials to your booth, your organization is more likely to be seen by attendees because the system prioritizes organizations with more booth content higher on search results.